NathansDac/Sleek-Price/README.md

 Changes: Extracted width and height from the ScreenResolution string using regex.
 Calculated PPI (Pixels Per Inch).
 Created a binary Touchscreen column based on the presence of 'Touchscreen' in resolution types.
 Extracted the Screen_Resolution_Type.
 Dropped the original ScreenResolution column.
 Explanation and Justification: The original ScreenResolution column contained multiple pieces of information in a single string.
 Extracting width, height, and calculating PPI provides numerical features that are likely better predictors of price than the original string.
 Creating a binary Touchscreen feature simplifies this information for the model.
 Dropping the original column removes redundant information.
+Feature Engineering - CPU:

+Changes: Created functions to extract Cpu_Brand, Cpu_Type, and Cpu_Clock_Speed from the Cpu string using keyword matching and regex.
+Applied these functions to create new columns.
+Dropped the original Cpu column.
+Explanation and Justification: Similar to screen resolution, the Cpu column contained multiple attributes.
+Separating the brand, type, and clock speed allows the model to learn the individual impact of these factors on price.
+Dropping the original column removes redundant information.
+Feature Engineering - Memory:

+Changes: Created a function to parse the Memory string and extract the sizes for SSD, HDD, and Flash Storage.
+Applied the function to create new columns (SSD_GB, HDD_GB, Flash_Storage_GB).
+Dropped the original Memory column.
+Explanation and Justification: The Memory column combined storage type and size.
+Separating these into distinct numerical features (size in GB for each type) provides the model with more structured information about the storage configuration.
+Dropping the original column removes redundant information.